osbuild/image-builder/README.md

 ### SBOMs

 It is possible to generate spdx based SBOM (software bill of materials) documents as part of the build.
-Just pass `--extra-artifacts=sbom` and it will put them into the output directory.
+Just pass `--with-sbom` and it will put them into the output directory.

 ### Filtering